Jaeger-LeCoultre: Atmos

 The Atmos Clock is a timepiece of near-perpetual movement needing no human intervention and almost no energy.
 Invented by Swiss engineer Jean-Léon Reutter in 1928 in Neuchâtel, the Atmos clock has been the Swiss government's official gift for important guests since 1950.
 Patented in 1928, the first version – known today as the Atmos 1 – was marketed by La Compagnie Générale de Radiologie (CGR) in 1930.

 It derives energy from small temperature and atmospheric pressure changes in the environment, and can run for years without human intervention.
 Wound by a capsule filled with a mixture of temperature-sensitive gases, a 1 °C fluctuation is enough to store sufficient energy to supply the clock with two days' autonomy.
 Its balance, suspended from a steel-alloy wire thinner than a hair, performs two vibrations per minute; its gearing requires no lubricant.
 The Atmos' gearing is known for its accuracy: the moon-phase model, for example, accumulates a one-day discrepancy only once every 3,821 years.

 The patents were subsequently purchased by Jaeger-LeCoultre in France 1936 and in Switzerland in 1937.
 The company then spent ten years perfecting the clock before beginning to manufacture it in its current technological form in 1946.
 In 1988, the Kohler and Rekow design agency created a two-piece limited edition showcase for the clock and, in 2003, the Manufacture released the Atmos Mystérieuse, driven by the Jaeger-LeCoultre Calibre 583 and comprising 1,460 parts.

 Futurematic

-In 1951, the Manufacture released the Futurematic, the world's first 100% automatic watch, the calibre 497, Calibre 497 debuted with the Jaeger-LeCoultre Futurematic and was much more advanced than the earlier JLC 476 and JLC 481.
+In 1951, the Manufacture released the Futurematic, the first automatic movement that lacked the ability to be hand wound, the calibre 497, Calibre 497 debuted with the Jaeger-LeCoultre Futurematic and was much more advanced than the earlier JLC 476 and JLC 481.
 It features a larger balance for improved accuracy and hacking seconds.
 One unique feature is a lock that holds the swinging weight in place when the mainspring is fully wound.
 It also features a special 6 hour power reserve, allowing the watch to immediately function when it is put on, rather than requiring it to be wound first.

 The Calibre 497 featured a power reserve indicator along with small seconds located at the unusual position of 3:00.
 There is no crown on either side of the case.
 The crown to set the time is on the rear of the case.